vlaurin/action-ghcr-prune/README.md

 # action-ghcr-prune
 GitHub Action to prune/delete container versions from GitHub Container Registry (ghcr.io).

-**Please note:** Currently, this action only works for containers owned by a GitHub organisation.

 ## Word of caution

 As this action is destructive, it's recommended to test any changes to the configuration of the action with a dry-run to ensure the expected versions are matched for pruning.
 For more details about dry-runs, see the [dry-run input](#dry-run).